 Participants with influenza pneumonia should have a nasal swab collected on day 5 in which the presence of influenza virus (and genotyping for baloxavir or oseltamivir resistance markers) will be measured.
 Participants outside the UK do not require any sample collection.

+Participants with community-acquired pneumonia

+No follow-up samples are required from participants with community-acquired pneumonia.

 Duration of follow-up